apaterson543/WebData/archiving/README.md

-#Homework 2 - Report

 #### Andrew Paterson

-## Q1.
+## P1.

-For this question, the key word "#coronavirus" was used in the search function of tweepy's cursor tool.
+For this section, the key word "#coronavirus" was used in the search function of tweepy's cursor tool.
 After checking about 40,000 tweets, the program found 1000 unique links that were not pointing to the Twitter domain.
 These links can be found in the file: [unique_uris](output/unique_urls.txt)